MaasboDev/rick-and-morty/README.md

 The following libraries are used in the project:

-* **Retrofit**: A type-safe HTTP client for Android and Java.
+* **Arrow**: Arrow is composed of different libraries that greatly improve your developer experience using Kotlin, here is used to efficiently handling errors.
+* **Hilt**: Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
+* **Mockk**: For testing.
 * **Moshi**: A modern JSON library for Android, Java and Kotlin.
 It makes it easy to parse JSON into Java and Kotlin classes.
+* **Navigation Component**: Provides support for Jetpack Compose applications.
+You can navigate between composables while taking advantage of the Navigation component’s infrastructure and features.
+* **Paging**: The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
+* **Retrofit**: A type-safe HTTP client for Android and Java.
+* **Room**: Provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

 ## Screenshots